First light broke cold over the Talan Settlement.First light broke cold over the Talan Settlement.

 Voices rising, swelling.

-"Go home," he said, quiet—just to her.
+"Go home," he said, quiet, just to her.

+Their eyes met, and she nodded once.
 She turned, the baby in her arms, and pushed back through the crowd, steady and certain.

 The crowd parted again.
 Some stepped back.
 Some leaned forward.
 Old Kerra nodded as Moira passed.
+A mother pulled her own child close, put her back between them.

-Someone whispered: "Where did it come from?"
+Someone whispered, "Where did it come from?"

 Moira didn't answer, didn't slow—just walked until the crowd closed behind her and Torven couldn't see her anymore.